 You can sort the results shown in any tab by date, size, file/folder name etc. A small arrow next to the column name indicates how results are currently sorted.
 For example, the picture below shows results were sorted in decreasing order of “Last Modified” date.
 Therefore, you’ll see the newest content first in this results display.
 You can click on the column header text of any column to sort the results on that property.
 Click on the same column header again to change the order from “decreasing” to “increasing”.

-Searching The Resutls
+Searching The Search Results

+Sometimes, a search returns too many results and you may need to search further within them.
 Each tab has its own search box at the top left corner of the actual results.
 The display will highlight and only show content that contains the text you type in this search box.
 This is handy if your search returns a lot of results and you want to find your content within a tab by searching for it.

-Filtering The Results
+Filtering The Search Results

 There’s a per-column “filter row” in each tab.
 This is the empty space just below the column header circled in red in the picture below.
 When you type something here, the results display will only show content that contains this text in that column.
 Each column has it’s own filter space and capability.
 For example, you can type work in the file-name column and doc in the file-extension column.
 This will restrict the results display to only include files whose name contains the text work and whose file extension contains the text doc.